Isaac Vossius: Life

 After his brilliant, though at times controversial, career of scholarship in Sweden, Vossius went to England in 1670, received a degree in civil law from Oxford, and became residentiary canon at Windsor in 1673, a post he held until 1688, shortly before his death.
 In the later stage of his life, his interests turned to mathematics and natural history.

+Bibliotheca Vossiana

-After his death, his heirs sold his library of books and manuscripts to the University of Leiden.
-Still today, the 729 Codices Vossiani are catalogued under shelfmarks identifying his collection:
+By the time of his death in 1689, Vossius' private library contained around 700 manuscripts and almost 4000 printed works.
+After his death, his heirs sold his library of books and manuscripts to the University of Leiden for 33,000 guilders.
+Today the 729 Codices Vossiani are catalogued under shelfmarks identifying his collection within the broader Western manuscript collection.
+The Codices Vossiani are classified according to language and format: